 University College Cork is a leading university in Ireland, especially in the fields of biological sciences.
 The city of Cork bears the strength and scars of the industrial revolution and mass emigration, along with the beauty and history of the Celtic peoples evident in the surrounding county.
 The University is within walking distance of downtown Cork and most main attractions such as the Cork Gaol, and Patrick and Oliver Plunkett Streets.

 Students will be staying in single rooms within shared apartments in the university dorms.
-Kitchens are available in every apartment and laundry, and internet and other amenities are readily available.
-An exercise facility and cafeterias may be available to use for a fee.
+Kitchens are available in every apartment, and laundry, internet and other amenities are readily available.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

-Students will live in shared living areas with a kitchen for preparing their own meals.
+Students will live in apartments with a shared kitchen for preparing their own meals.
 Several group meals will be provided as part of program activities.
 More information regarding meals will be available in your Program Specific Guide once available.

 Participation in this UC Davis Study Abroad program requires travel to and extended living in a foreign location(s) abroad.
 UC Davis Study Abroad endeavors to reduce and mitigate risk wherever possible.
 However, the environments and risks associated with living in these locations are substantially different than those found during a regular course of study at UC Davis.
 All participants must download and review the following information prior to departure.
 Any questions should be directed to the Program Coordinator.